Drop (2025) review – A date night thriller that misses the mark

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain endings, and occasionally put out horror ranking lists.
 We checked out shark themed survival horror, thriller, movie Dangerous Animals just a few days ago.
-I figured, “why not follow that up with another thriller?” so today we are reviewing Christopher Landon’s Drop.
+I figured, “why not follow that up with another thriller?” so today we are reviewing Christopher Landon’s Drop (2025).

 I was pretty excited to check this movie out and for one major reason, Christopher Landon.
 You may recognise Landon’s name as the director of Freaky, Happy Death Day (2017), and as one of the writers on Heart Eyes (2025).